mhedrick3/Data-Analysis-Tool/README.md

 Create a open source analysis tool that will integrate various data and file types.

 ## Synopsis
-The challenge with conducting data analysis as a part of the decision-making process, is that the data comes from disparate sources, each with its own data structure.
-This requires someone to “cleanse” into a standard data structure before it can be used.
-That is fine for organizations that have IT departments, but not feasible for most churches, particularly churches in the developing world.
+The challenge with conducting data analysis as a part of the decision-making process is that the data comes from disparate sources, each with its own data structure.
+This requires someone to “cleanse” it into a standard data structure before it can be used.
+That is workable for organizations that have IT departments, but not feasible for most churches, particularly churches in the developing world.

 The purpose of this project is to ask *“what if”* there was a tool that could automate the cleansing process.
 How would we create a tool that a person with at most a secondary level education and minimal to no technical background could use?
 What would that tool look like and how would it behave?